Tyrone Power Sr.

 Frederick Tyrone Edmond Power Sr. (2 May 1869 – 23 December 1931) was an English-born American stage and screen actor, known professionally as Tyrone Power.
 He is now usually referred to as Tyrone Power Sr. to differentiate him from his son, actor Tyrone Power.
+He was thrice widowed.

 Early life

 Power was born in London in 1869, the son of Harold Littledale Power and Ethel Lavenu.
 Harold had worked as a singer and actor before his marriage, most notably in Edmund Yates' production Invitations at the Egyptian Hall, London, 1862–63.
 Turning to business, he became a wine merchant, later collaborating in the mining business with his brother Frederick Power.
 Harold was the youngest son of the Irish actor Tyrone Power, from whom his son, grandson and great grandson would later take their stage names.
 Harold's wife Ethel was an actress and the third daughter of conductor and composer Lewis Henry Lavenu.

 Frederick Power, as he was then known, was educated at Hampton School then Dover College with his brother George, who would later accompany him on tour in America as Littledale Power.
 In 1883 at the age of 14 he was sent from Britain to Florida by his parents to learn citrus planting.